nesuwu/Kity/README.md

 ## 📜 License

-This project is licensed under the [MIT License] - see the `LICENSE.md` file for details.
+This project is licensed under the [MIT License] - see the `LICENSE` file for details.

 ---
 - Inspired by my Roman Empire -  [Cathy-Electron](https://github.com/nesuwu/Cathy-Electron).